freshollie/hqhero/README.md

 In this example, hqhero is designed for /uk /us and /de.

+When deploying, please remove the `gtag` in `main.ts` from your client.
+Feel free to add your own.

 ## HQhero.com

 hqhero.com is the current host of HQhero.
 We currently receive 600+ users a day, with a viewership in 80+ countries.

 We opensourced HQhero in the hope that it is useful for others to read or take inspiration from

+## Contributing

+Contributing is welcomed, but not needed.
+HQhero is a completed project. [herobrain](https://github.com/freshollie/herobrain) is where contribution should be aimed at to make the quiz prediction better.

+However, please submit feel free any pull requests with features or bug fixes.

 ## License